flux-framework/Tutorials/2024-RADIUSS-AWS/JupyterNotebook/README.md

 ## Build Images

 Let's build a set of images - one spawner and one hub, and an init.
 You can customize the tag to your liking.
+Remember that if you just want to test locally, you can jump to the [local usage](#local-usage) section.

 ```bash
 docker build -t ghcr.io/flux-framework/flux-jupyter-hub:radiuss-2024 -f docker/Dockerfile.hub .